Find Affordable College Courses

 Master’s Degrees in Clinical, Hospital, and Managed Care Pharmacy

 There are 3 schools in the United States where you can get your master's degree in clinical, hospital, and managed care pharmacy.
-This degree is more popular with female students, and about 25% of recent graduates were from an underrepresented racial-ethnic group.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 45% were students from underrepresented racial-ethnic groups.

 Education Levels of Clinical, Hospital, and Managed Care Pharmacy Majors

-During the 2020-2021 academic year, 16 students earned their master's degree in clinical, hospital, and managed care pharmacy.
+During the most recent year for which data is available, 11 people earned their master's degree in clinical, hospital, and managed care pharmacy.
 This makes it the 122nd most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in clinical, hospital, and managed care pharmacy at each degree level.